Is your body of water overcome with muck or sediment?

 Our Natural Muck Reduction Products

-C-FLO+ are specially formulated slow release disks consisting of beneficial microbes with natural plant enzymes which feed on organic sediment (muck) at the bottom of all water bodies.
+C-FLO+ are specially formulated slow release disks consisting of beneficial microbes with natural plant enzymes which feed on non-living organic sediment (muck) at the bottom of all water bodies.

 CLEAN & CLEAR™ CONCENTRATED ENZYMES is a special blend of non-toxic enzymes from nature that acts as a catalyst to biodegrade non-living organic matter and reduces available nutrients in the water, thus improving water quality.

-C-FLO P – microbial pellet formulation to consume bottom organic sediment, while insects feed on the micro-organisms and fish feed on the insects.
+C-FLO P – microbial pellet formulation to consume bottom non-living organic sediment, while insects feed on the micro-organisms and fish feed on the insects.
 Muck disappears while fish thrive on natural food.

 Contact us today for more information about our alternative organic muck reduction techniques.